Revised Standard Version: Legacy and use today

 When the New Revised Standard Version (NRSV) was published in 1989, some traditional Christians — both Catholic and Protestant — criticized its wide use of gender-inclusive language.
 Because of its significance in the development of the English Bible tradition, many publishers and Biblical scholars continue to rely on the RSV tradition in their work, especially when writing for mixed Catholic and Protestant audiences:

 [T]he Revised Standard Version of 1946-1957 was becoming established and, in 1966, was accepted by Catholics and Protestants as a 'Common Bible'.
 It was the first truly ecumenical Bible and brought together the two traditions — the Catholic Douay–Rheims Bible and the Protestant Authorised Version.

 Moreover, because of its importance to Anglican heritage and the English Bible tradition, the Revised Standard Version, Second Catholic Edition (RSV-2CE) has been approved for liturgical use in Anglican Use Catholic parishes of the U.S. Pastoral Provision and Personal Ordinariates for former Anglicans around the world.
 The Personal Ordinariate of Our Lady of Walsingham in the United Kingdom has adopted the RSV-2CE as "the sole lectionary authorized for use" in its liturgies.
 The RSV is one of the versions authorized to be used in services of the Episcopal Church and the Anglican Communion.

 On January 20, 2017, incoming U.S. President Donald Trump took his inaugural oath of office using a copy of the RSV Bible given to him by his mother in 1955 when he graduated from a Presbyterian Sunday School.

 Documentaries

 In 1999, the National Council of Churches, in association with Odyssey Productions, produced a TV documentary about the making of the RSV — The Bible Under Fire.

-1946: The Mistranslation That Shifted Culture was released in 2022, claiming that the 1946 creation of the RSV mistranslated the Greek words malakoi (μαλακοί) and arsenokoitai (ἀρσενοκοῖται), which resulted in prevailing cultural and religious perceptions of LGBTQ people in the United States.
+Controversies

+In 2022, the documentary 1946: The Mistranslation That Shifted Culture explains how the American committee behind the Revised Standard Version Bible first translated two Greek words referring to abusive behavior and exploitative relationships as homosexual in 1946.
+From then on, other translations, such as the New International Version of the 1970s, decided to use the term “homosexual”, which the film claims propagated social exclusion of homosexuals.
+The Revised Standard Version translation committee changed the text in 1971, using instead the word “sexual perverts” in the publication of a revision.
+The documentary also claims that the English translations of other passages are incorrect, such as Leviticus 18:22 which was translated as “Man shall not lie with man, for it is an abomination”, while the same passage taking into account the sacred prostitution context of the time was translated into German: “Man shall not lie with young boys as he does with a woman, for it is an abomination.”